cordutie/frft_sound_synthesis/webpage/index.md

 <div style="margin-top: 40px;"></div>
 <h2><strong>Acknowledgements</strong></h2>

-This research was supported by the ANID Fondecyt Grant \#1230926 funded by the Government of Chile and the project "IA y Música: Cá-tedra en Inteligencia Artificial y Música (TSI-100929-2023-1)" funded by the "Secretaría de Estado de Digitalización e Inteligencia Artificial and the Unión Europea-Next Generation EU".
+This research was supported by ANID Fondecyt Regular Grant #1230926, ANID Anillo ATE220041, Government of Chile, and the project "IA y Música: Cátedra en Inteligencia Artificial y Música (TSI-100929-2023-1)" funded by the "Secretaría de Estado de Digitalización e Inteligencia Artificial and the Unión Europea-Next Generation EU".
 We would also like to thank Diego Vera for his contributions to an early version of this project during his undergraduate research.

 <div style="justify-content: center; width: 100%;">
   <img src="assets/img/chair.png" alt="Funding" style="top: 50%; right: 0; width: 100%;">